Best Portable Chargers and Power Banks in 2026

 Pros:

-- Dual USB-C ports - Charge two devices simultaneously with modern ports
+- Dual USB-C ports for two devices simultaneously

 Cons: